sniperkit/indigo/README.md

 $ indigo search example "$(cat example/simple_query.json)" | jq .
 ```

-The result of the above `search documents` command is:
+The result of the above `search` command is:

 ```json
 {